Kennedy-Lab-UW/Duplex-Seq-Pipeline/README.md

 | summaryMutsByCycle.pdf | A pdf file containing non-SNP mutations per cycle for all samples.  |

-This directory structure looks like this:
+This directory structure after a run looks like this:

 ```bash
 .